Pinjarra Williams Road Improvement

 - Widening the existing road pavement and constructing sealed shoulders

-- Improving safety of road verges by flattening batter slopes and protecting or removing roadside hazards to the roadside recovery zone
+- Improving safety of road verges by flattening slopes and removing roadside hazards

-In addition to the road safety benefits, the works will support economic growth by enabling the effective movement of goods to support industry in the region.
+In addition, the works will support economic growth by enabling the effective movement of goods to support industry in the region.

 Works east of Dwellingup, which included widening the road pavement, drainage culverts and bitumen sealing, are anticipated to be completed by the end of June 2019.
 Works will also include an improvement to the recovery zone width.

 Works west of Dwellingup were completed in early 2018 and included adding a passing lane westbound and improving the recovery zone widths.